A Survey on Deep Learning-based Architectures for Semantic Segmentation on 2D images: Post-FCN Approaches

 The basic structure of RCNNs included the RPN, which is the combination of CNN layers and a fully connected structure in order to decide the object categories and bounding box positions.
 As discussed within the previous sections of this paper, due to their cumbersome structure, fully connected layers were largely abandoned with FCNs.
-RCNNs shared a similar fate when the ‘You-Only-Look-Once’ (YOLO) by \cite{YOLO2016} and ‘Single Shot Detector’ (SSD) by \cite{SSD16} were proposed.
+RCNNs shared a similar fate when the ‘You-Only-Look-Once’ (YOLO) by \citep{YOLO2016} and ‘Single Shot Detector’ (SSD) by \citep{SSD16} were proposed.
 YOLO utilises a single convolutional network that predicts the bounding boxes and the class probabilities for these boxes.
 It consists of no fully connected layers, and consequently provides real-time performance.
 SSD proposed a similar idea, in which bounding boxes were predicted after multiple convolutional layers.
 Since each convolutional layer operates at a different scale, the architecture is able to detect objects of various scales.
 Whilst slower than YOLO, it is still considered to be faster then RCNNs.
 This new breed of object detection techniques was immediately applied to semantic segmentation.
-Similar to MaskRCNN, ‘Mask-YOLO’ \cite{maskyolo2019} and ‘YOLACT’ \cite{YOLACT2019} architectures were implementations of these object detectors to the problem of instance segmentation (see Figure \ref{ObjectBased}b).
+Similar to MaskRCNN, ‘Mask-YOLO’ \citep{maskyolo2019} and ‘YOLACT’ \citep{YOLACT2019} architectures were implementations of these object detectors to the problem of instance segmentation (see Figure \ref{ObjectBased}b).
+Similar to YOLACT, some other methods also achieve fast, real-time instance segmentation such as; ESE-Seg \citep{xu2019explicit}, SOLO\citep{wang2020solo}, SOLOv2\citep{wang2020solov2}, DeepSnake \citep{peng2020deep}, and CenterPoly\citep{perreault2021centerpoly}.

-Locating objects within an image prior to segmenting them at the pixel-level is both intuitive and natural, due to the fact that it is effectively how the human brain supposedly accomplishes this task \cite{Rosenholtz2016}.
-In addition to these ``two-stage (detection+segmentation) methods, there are some recent studies that aim at utilizing the segmentation task to be incorporated into one-stage bounding-box detectors and result in a simple yet efficient instance segmentation framework \cite{Xu19ICCV,Zhang2020, Lee2020,Xie2020}.
-In conclusion, employing object detection-based methods for semantic segmentation is an area significantly prone to further development in the near future.
+Locating objects within an image prior to segmenting them at the pixel level is both intuitive and natural, due to the fact that it is effectively how the human brain supposedly accomplishes this task \citep{Rosenholtz2016}.
+In addition to these ``two-stage (detection+segmentation) methods, there are some recent studies that aim at utilizing the segmentation task to be incorporated into one-stage bounding-box detectors and result in a simple yet efficient instance segmentation framework \citep{Xu19ICCV,Zhang2020, Lee2020,Xie2020}.
+However, the latest trend is to use global-area-based methods by generating intermediate FCN feature maps and then assembling these basis features to obtain final masks \citep{chen2020blendmask, kim2021devil, ke2021deep}.